 Collaboration solutions such as Slack, Microsoft Teams, and HipChat have become vital messaging platforms that enable groups to communicate and work together effectively.
 Basically, these solutions are relatively simple SaaS applications that support chat-style messaging along with file sharing and audio or video communication.
 Most offer APIs to facilitate integrations with other systems and enable third-party developers to create and share add-ins that augment functionality.

-Key players in such industries as financial services, healthcare, retail, life sciences, and manufacturing provide PaaS clouds to enable customers to build vertical applications that tap into industry-specific, API-accessible services.
+Key providers in such industries as financial services, health care, retail, life sciences, and manufacturing provide PaaS clouds to enable customers to build vertical applications that tap into industry-specific, API-accessible services.
 Vertical clouds can dramatically reduce the time to market for vertical applications and accelerate domain-specific B-to-B integrations.
 Most vertical clouds are built with the intent of nurturing partner ecosystems.

 The cloud’s main appeal is to reduce the time to market of applications that need to scale dynamically.
-Increasingly, however, developers are drawn to the cloud by the abundance of advanced new services that can be incorporated into applications, from machine learning to internet-of-things connectivity.
+Increasingly, however, developers are drawn to the cloud by the abundance of advanced new services that can be incorporated into applications, from machine learning to internet of things (IoT) connectivity.